giswqs/geog-312/book/geospatial/maplibre.md

 m
 ```

-To add basemaps interactively, use the `add_basemap` method without specifying the `basemap` parameter.
+You can also add basemaps interactively, which provides flexibility for selecting the best background for your map content.

 ```{code-cell} ipython3
 m.add_basemap()
 ```

-### Add XYZ tile layer
+### Adding XYZ Tile Layer

-You can add XYZ tile layers to the map using the `add_tile_layer` method.
+XYZ tile layers allow integration of specific tile services like topographic, satellite, or other thematic imagery from XYZ tile servers.
+By specifying the URL and parameters such as `opacity` and `visibility`, XYZ layers can be customized and styled to fit the needs of your map.

 ```{code-cell} ipython3
 m = leafmap.Map()